Scheduler2000/WinKernelCpp/README.md

 # WinKernel

 Lightweight library to interfere with windows kernel written in C++, useful for hacking.
+You have the C# version of this library [here](https://github.com/Scheduler2000/WinKernel)
 ## Features :

 - Binaries Reading in big endian (see `win_kernel\memory\WinMemoryReader`)
 - Binaries Reading in litle endian (see `win_kernel\memory\WinMemoryReader.cs`)
 - Binaries Writing in big endian (see `win_kernel\memory\WinMemoryWriter.cs`)
 - Binaries Writing in little endian (see `win_kernel\memory\WinMemoryWriter.cs`)
-- Native dll injection (see `win_kernel\memory\\WinProcess.cs`) for x86 and x64 processes
+- Native dll injection (see `win_kernel\memory\WinProcess.cs`) for x86 and x64 processes

 ## Example of Reading and Writing in memory and DLL injection